datahub-project/datahub/docs/advanced/field-path-spec-v2.md

 <SimpleType> := int | float | double | string | fixed | enum
 ```

-For the [example above](#example-ambiguous-field-path), this encoding would produce the following 5
+For the [example above](#example-ambiguous-field-path), this encoding would produce the following 5 unique field paths.
-unique field paths.
-Notice that there are 3 unique intermediate types and 2 unique fields corresponding to `A.f`
+Notice that there are 3 unique paths corresponding to the `union`, record `A`, and record `B` intermediate types, and 2
-and `B.f`.
+unique paths corresponding to the `A.f` and `B.f` fields.

 ```python
 unique_v2_field_paths = [